Sean-Jay-M/DublinBus/README.md

 The application makes use of a *React* Frontend whih provides the user interface and exclusively handles the *cookie features*

 The *Flask* application provides two services:

-  -The Prediction API makes use of 246 prediction models which can give an approximate 2^24 predictions.
+  - The Prediction API makes use of 246 prediction models which can give an approximate 2^24 predictions.
-  -The Weather API provides utilizes information from a *PostgreSQL* database to provide current weather conditions
+  - The Weather API provides utilizes information from a *PostgreSQL* database to provide current weather conditions

+The *PostgreSQL* database is populated by the *Scraper.py* script.
+This script calls the static method *insertData* which belongs to the weather class to populate the database.

+*AccuWeather* is scraped for weather data.

+*Google Maps* Provides the API for map.